Privacy Policy

 Squatly offers AI-powered coaching through a conversational interface.
 When you use this feature:

-• Your messages are sent to our backend server (hosted on AWS) and forwarded to Anthropic, our large language model (LLM) provider, to generate coaching responses
+• Your messages are sent to our backend server (hosted on AWS) and forwarded to third-party AI providers (Fireworks AI and Cerebras) to generate coaching responses

-• To provide personalized advice, we include relevant workout history as context alongside your messages
+• To provide personalized advice, we include relevant training data as context alongside your messages — your workouts, sets, reps, personal records, goals, equipment, and training metrics

 • AI coaching conversations are stored in your account so you can reference them later